numpy/numpy/doc/source/reference/c-api/data_memory.rst

 carries with it the functions used at the time of its instantiation, and these will be used to reallocate or free the data memory of the instance.

+For details see: :ref:`NEP 49 — Data allocation strategies <NEP49>`.

 .. c:type:: PyDataMem_Handler

     A struct to hold function pointers used to manipulate memory